 Yoga Therapy at Recovery In Motion

-Recovery In Motion is a residential treatment program offering affordable yet comprehensive care for recovery from substance abuse.
+Recovery In Motion is a treatment program offering affordable yet comprehensive care for recovery from substance abuse.
 Treatment plans include a wide array of evidence-based therapies, including yoga therapy, music therapy and art therapy alongside cognitive behavioral therapy, individual counseling, group therapy and 12-step program participation.
 Together, all of these treatment modalities enable a strong, healthy and productive future of recovery from alcohol and drug abuse.